 Are you thinking about divesting a real estate investment and then replacing it with another property?
-If you sell appreciated property outright, you’ll incur a taxable gain, which lowers the amount available to spend on the replacement property, and you can do this easily if you find a good real estate agent like Eddie Yan.
+If you sell appreciated property outright, you’ll incur a taxable gain, which lowers the amount available to spend on the replacement property.
 But you may be able to defer your tax bill (or even make it disappear) with a Section 1031 like-kind exchange.

 |Beware of the Boot |